jgogstad/burrito-book-addendum/README.md

 <footnote 1>: I like how the semantics of the colon of a context bound is similar to the colon in type annotations.
-For example in `val a: Int` the colon denotes "is-a" so `a`-is-an-int.
+For example in `val a: Int` the colon denotes "is-a" relationsihp; so `a`-is-an-int.
 Similarly in `F[_]: Monad` can be read as `F`-is-a-monad.

 ## Applicative and monadic composition,  `*>` , `>>`